 Comparing Pellet Grills to Charcoal, Gas and Wood BBQ Grills

-- Flare-ups frequently occur.
+- Flare-ups frequently occur in a charcoal grill.
 The flame is unpredictable, dancing up-and-down.
 When the flame touches the food in an uncontrolled and inconsistent manner, the food is charcoaled and burnt, degrading the flavor.

-- None of these fuels provide the flavor of smoke.
+- Charcoal and gas simply can’t provide the flavor of real wood.
 Grilling with wood pellets penetrates the food with an intense, smoky flavor, sealing into the food and locking in natural moisture.
 When cooking with wood pellets, the fuel is consistent and the smoke more flavorful.

 - Wood pellet grills are safer because there are no gas leaks, no dripping hot coals and no fuel flair-ups or explosions.